Prince (musician): 2010–2016: Final years, 20Ten, Hit n Run Phase One, and Hit n Run Phase Two

 In February 2014, Prince began what was billed as his "Hit N Run Part One" tour.
 This involved Prince's Twitter followers keeping an avid eye on second-by-second information as to the whereabouts of his shows.
-Many of these shows would only be announced on the day of the concert, and many of these concerts involved two performances: a matinee and an evening show.
+Many of these shows would only be announced on the day of the concert, and many also involved two performances: a matinée and an evening show.
 These shows began at Camden's Electric Ballroom, billed as "Soundchecks", and spread throughout the UK capital to KoKo Club, in Camden, Shepherd's Bush Empire and various other small venues.
 After his London dates, he moved on to other European cities.
 In May 2014, Prince began his "Hit N Run Part Two" shows, which followed a more normal style of purchasing tickets online and being held in music arenas.
-In Spring 2014, he launched NPG Publishing, a music company to administer his own music and that of other artists without the restrictions of mainstream record companies.
+In spring 2014, he launched NPG Publishing, a music company to administer his own music and that of other artists without the restrictions of mainstream record companies.

-In May 2015, following the killing of Freddie Gray in police custody and the subsequent riots, Prince released a song, "Baltimore", in tribute to Gray and in support of the protesters in that city.
+In May 2015, following the killing of Freddie Gray in police custody and the subsequent riots, Prince released the song "Baltimore" in tribute to Gray and in support of the protesters in that city.
 He also held a tribute concert for Gray at his Paisley Park estate called "Dance Rally 4 Peace" in which he encouraged fans to wear the color gray in honor of Freddie Gray.
 On May 10, he performed a special concert at the Royal Farms Arena in Baltimore called "Rally 4 Peace", which featured a special appearance by Baltimore State's Attorney Marilyn Mosby, and one set performed by Prince alone at a keyboard.

 Prince's penultimate album, Hit n Run Phase One, was first made available on September 7, 2015, on the music streaming service Tidal before being released on CD and for download on September 14.
 His final album, Hit n Run Phase Two, was meant as a continuation of this, and was released on Tidal for streaming and download on December 12, 2015.
 In February 2016, Prince embarked on the Piano & A Microphone Tour, a tour that saw his show stripped back to only him and a custom piano on stage.
 He performed a series of warm-up shows at Paisley Park in late January 2016 and the tour commenced in Melbourne, Australia, on February 16, 2016, to critical acclaim.
 The Australian and New Zealand legs of the tour were played in small-capacity venues, including the Sydney Opera House.
 Hit n Run Phase Two CDs were distributed to every attendee after each performance.
 The tour continued to the United States but was abruptly cut short by illness in April 2016.